 The Fabry-Pérot sensor and scanning system has the advantages of broad bandwidth (over 100 MHz), low noise equivalent pressure, which is comparable to that of a 75 µm PVDF needle hydrophone, a small spot size (65 µm) and a rapid acquisition rate of 200 Hz, compared to the 1 Hz commonly for hydrophone measurements.
 Further work is ongoing on understanding the full response of the sensor to ultrasound to allow more accurate measurements, and to increase the high pressure range of the sensor.

 The advantages of ultrasound imaging are that it can be performed in real-time, it is inexpensive compared to some other imaging modalities, the images have high resolution, and information about blood flow can be obtained using Doppler techniques.
-The disadvantages are that the image contrast (the echogenicity) can be weak for some important targets such as small blood vessels, the images are usually just a 2D slice through the tissue, and the echogenicity cannot be easily related to more basic quantities such as bulk modulus or optical absorption (which is directly linked to the chemical differences between the different constituents of the tissue).
+The disadvantages are that the image contrast (the echogenicity) can be weak for some important targets such as small blood vessels, and the images are usually just a 2D slice through the tissue.
+Also, and importantly, the echogenicity cannot be easily related to more basic quantities, for example those linked directly to the chemical differences between the different constituents of the tissue.
+Even the relationship between echogenicity and the sound speed and density of the tissue is non-trivial.

 In the UCL Biomedical Ultrasound Group, our focus is less on conventional ultrasound imaging than on two other exciting medical imaging modalities that use ultrasound: photoacoustic tomography and ultrasound computed tomography.
 These modalities offer the potential to overcome some of the limitations of conventional ultrasound imaging, although, of course, they have their own challenges.